Ommmiii01/Computer-Vision/README.md

 # Computer-Vision Project
-# Advance Parking Space Through Computer Vision
+# Advance Parking Space Management Through Computer Vision

 This project aims to detect parking spaces in a video stream and differentiate between occupied and empty parking spots.